malik111110/sentient-core-optimisation/.documents/02_HACKATHON_CENTRAL/02_05_ACTION_PLANS_BY_TRACK/02_05_01_vultr_track_action_plan.md

 ---

-## 3. Success Criteria for Vultr Track
+## 3. Success Criteria for Vultr Track (Supporting Role)

-- The Sentient Core platform (frontend, backend, enterprise agent) is successfully deployed and publicly accessible on a Vultr instance.
+- The Sentient Core platform (frontend, backend, example enterprise agent) is successfully deployed and publicly accessible on a Vultr instance, serving as a stable backend and development hub.
-- All services are running in Docker containers, orchestrated by Docker Compose, behind an Nginx reverse proxy.
+- All core services run in Docker containers, orchestrated by Docker Compose, behind an Nginx reverse proxy, demonstrating good DevOps practices.
-- The demonstrated "Enterprise Workflow Agent" functions correctly, showcasing multi-step reasoning and tool use (e.g., Groq, Tavily).
+- An "Enterprise Workflow Agent" (or a similar complex agent) functions correctly, showcasing the platform's capability for multi-step reasoning and tool use (e.g., Groq, Tavily).
+This demonstrates the potential of Sentient Core beyond the primary on-device demo.
-- CI/CD pipeline automates deployment to Vultr.
+- CI/CD pipeline automates deployment to Vultr, showcasing efficient development workflows.
-- Basic monitoring and logging are in place.
+- Basic monitoring and logging are in place for platform stability.
-- The deployment is secure, stable, and performs reliably.
+- The deployment is secure, stable, and performs reliably, providing a solid foundation for the Sentient Core ecosystem.
-- All Vultr track requirements from the `02_02_raise_your_hack_overview.md` are met.
+- Key Vultr infrastructure capabilities are utilized and can be highlighted as part of the broader Sentient Core architecture, supporting the primary Qualcomm track narrative by illustrating how edge agents could be managed or updated in a larger system.